phalconVee/react-paga/README.md

 ## Contributing
 1. Fork it!
-2. Create your feature branch: `git checkout -b feature-name`
+2. Create your feature branch: `git checkout -b feat/feature-name`
-3. Commit your changes: `git commit -am 'Some commit message'`
+3. Commit your changes: `npm run commit` follow the commit message
-4. Push to the branch: `git push origin feature-name`
+4. Push to the branch: `git push`
 5. Submit a pull request 😉😉

 ## How can I thank you?